 - A clear description of both the computational readiness of any codes or algorithms associated with the proposed research and the readiness of the research team to begin work on the project

 - A description of any outreach or educational activities associated with the proposed work

-- A listing of any references associated with the proposal (4 pages or fewer)
+- A listing of any references cited in the proposal

-Selected proposals will be awarded time, training, and limited support on Beacon for a period of one year from the award date, which is anticipated to be March 1, 2013 or shortly thereafter.
-In return, partners are expected to disseminate their results to the scientific and engineering community in the form of papers, presentations, and a final report.
-Partners are also expected to provide status updates to NICS when requested.
+Selected proposals will be awarded time, training, and limited support on Beacon with an ending date of June 30, 2016.
+In return, award recipients are expected to disseminate their results to the scientific and engineering community in the form of papers, presentations, and a final report.
+Award recipients are also expected to provide status updates to NICS when requested.